 The Procedure for Wisdom Teeth Extractions in Highland Village

 With advanced technology such as digital x-rays that provide a clearer image of each wisdom tooth, as well as new techniques and tools, having your wisdom teeth extracted is easier than ever.
-Once you are relaxed and your mouth is anesthetized, Dr. Thomas makes a small incision that exposes the tooth and bone.
+Once you are relaxed and your mouth is anesthetized, Dr. Wagner makes a small incision that exposes the tooth and bone.
 Then, the tooth is often removed in sections and the area is cleared of any debris.
 The incision is stitched and a gauze pad is placed over the site to control bleeding and encourage the formation of a blood clot.